John Watts (British Army officer): Dhofar

-Qaboos embraced change enthusiastically, something essential if the counterinsurgency was to have any chance of success.
+Qaboos welcomed change.
+It was essential if the counterinsurgency was to have any chance of success.
 The ‘Watts plan’ was immediately approved and formed the blueprint for operations under his command, and for all subsequent commanders.
 The campaign has been described as the most important and far-reaching campaign ever fought by the SAS, and Britain's most clear-cut counter-insurgency victory since Malaya.

 For the execution of the campaign, Watts was reunited with two of his troop commanders from the Jebel Akhdar assault 11 years before.
 Peter de la Billiere has described how his “whole horizon brightened” on returning to Oman, not least because he was once again working under the "irrepressibly enthusiastic" Watts, “a marvellous man to work for, in that he delegated responsibility fearlessly, never interfered with the work of a subordinate if things were going well, and was always looking for adventure”.
 Tony Jeapes describes the briefing he got from Watts before leaving Hereford for Oman, and says that “more than anyone else it was the strategy [Watts] had devised and the groundwork he had completed that led to the ultimate defeat of the enemy”.
 Jeapes, by then CO of 22SAS, was present at the final operation from Sarfait in 1976 which saw the defeat of the rebels and brought about the end of the six-year war.